AlexanderSavochkin/AlexanderSavochkin.github.io/posts/unveiling-the-resolver-enigma-using-black-box-method-for-understanding-resolver-and-decoding-shaft-position-part-1/index.rst

 :math:`\omega = 2\pi f`, where frequency :math:`f` is 400Hz (which
 is also labeled on the encoder).

 The resolver has two bundles of wires coming out of it.
-Most probably one of the bundles corresponds to rotor windings, and another goes to the stator inside.
+Most probably, one of the bundles corresponds to rotor windings, and another goes to the stator inside.
-What puzzles me though is that one of the bundles have 4 wires and another bundle has 8.
+What puzzles me, though, is that one of the bundles have 4 wires and another bundle has 8.
-The 4-wires bundle has red, black, yellow and blue wires, the 8-wires bundle has red, yellow, white, blue, green, purple, brown and orange wires.
+The 4-wires bundle has red, black, yellow and blue wires, while the 8-wires bundle has red, yellow, white, blue, green, purple, brown and orange wires.
 It turns out that there are color standards for the resolver wires, although 8-wires bundle colors don't match any color code scheme I could find.